Getting your business online (part two): How to promote your new website

 One of the first things to do is to make sure your website is being indexed by the search engines.
 In the UK, Google accounts for 90% of search queries, so this should be your first priority.

 Search engines will find you themselves eventually, but you can speed up the process by submitting your content to them.
-You can do this by following these links for Google, Bing and Yahoo.
+You can do this by following these links for Google and Bing.
 For both Google and Bing you’ll have to sign up for an online account first (which is free).

 You should also add details of your business to Google Maps (follow the link to Google above then click on ‘Local’), so that people can find you when they perform ‘location-based’ searches.
 If you have a physical presence like a shop or office, adding this to Google Maps along with your website address and contact details can help you slide up the search results and also help people find you by distance.